-a) The following are staffing considerations to operate a mobile unit for six 4-hour clinical sessions weekly.
+The following are staffing considerations to operate a mobile unit for six 4-hour clinical sessions weekly.

-- i) Clinical team May include buprenorphine-waivered MDs, NPs, PAs, or a combination to serve as medical providers on the van, responsible for the initiation and continuation of MOUD for patients, coordination of referrals for patients, and assistance with outreach efforts and engaging prospective patients.

-Estimated total of 0.75 FTE. - ii) Nurse Care Manager In addition to the core clinical team, a nurse care manager can provide administrative - Care ZOGE - support to the development and maintenance of the program as well as assist with coordination of care and referrals.
-Estimated 0.10 FTE. - iii) Outreach Workers Provide outreach, harm reduction services, and promote van services among people who use drugs (PWUD).
-Estimated 1.50 FTE. - iv) Harm Reduction Care Coordinator & Navigator In addition to participating in outreach and providing harm reduction services, this care coordinator and navigator can help ensure supported referrals for participants and health insurance enrollment.
-Estimated 1.00 FTE. - v) Housekeeper To ensure weekly cleanings and sanitation of the mobile unit.
-Estimated 0.01 FTE. - vi) Other potential staff Consider adding a behavioral health clinician and/or social worker to support the mental health needs of program participants.
+- Clinical team-May include buprenorphine-waivered MDs, NPs, PAs, or a combination to serve as medical providers on the van, responsible for the initiation and continuation of MOUD for patients, coordination of referrals for patients and assistance with outreach efforts and engaging prospective patients.
+Estimated total of 0.75 FTE. - Nurse care manager-In addition to the core clinical team, a nurse care manager can provide administrative support to the development and maintenance of the program as well as assist with coordination of care and referrals.
+Estimated 0.10 FTE. - Outreach Workers-Provide outreach, harm reduction services and promote van services among people who use drugs (PWUD).
+Estimated 1.50 FTE.